djeik/libt/README.markdown

 in each computer, so module state persists among programs that are executed.
 Loading the same module twice returns the same instance.

+The LibT module cache can be flushed by running `libt` as a program and giving it any argument, e.g. `libt flush`.
+This can be necessary when a module enters an invalid state due to a programming error.

 An example LibT module `isEven` is defined like this:

 ```lua